ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 Some limitations may be removed over time as the Burst compiler is updated.

 ### Why use the Burst compiler?
-With minimal effort from the programmer, the Burst compiler is able to produce highly optimized native code.
+With minimal effort from the programmer, the Burst compiler is able to produce highly optimized native code that runs much faster.
 Part of this optimization is the ability to produce Neon native instructions.
 Neon instructions are great at processing multiple data items at once; i.e. processing multiple data items in parallel rather than one at a time (or scalar operations).

 ## Auto-vectorization
 Producing vector-based instructions from code is called vectorization.
 The Burst compiler is capable of auto-vectorizing code; i.e. the programmer doesn’t have to write Neon instructions.
 And it can do an even better job if we follow a few simple rules (or best practice).